olivierpierre/comp26020-devcontainer/README.md

-**This is a volatile enviroment and all your modifications to the container's filesystem will be lost when you exit this VSCode window, hence it is *not* a good environment for working on lab exercises.**
+**This is a volatile enviroment and all your modifications to the container's filesystem will be lost when you exit this VSCode window, hence it is *not* a good environment for working on summative (or complex formative) exercises.**

 ### Using GitHub Codespaces in your Browser